 If you meet the relevant work tests and earn less than $53,564, it is also worth considering if you can take advantage of the Government super co-contribution.

 For members in the accumulation phase, it is important that any expenses are actually incurred or paid before 30 June to be deductible in the current financial year.

 Rebalancing accounts between spouses

 The end of financial year is also the perfect opportunity to rebalance pension accounts between spouses, to ensure that super balances are as even as possible and the $1.6 million transfer balance cap is maximised for each member.

 How can we help?

-If you need assistance with any aspect of your end of year fund planning or reporting requirements, please feel free to give me a call on 02 – 4455 5333 to arrange a time to meet so that we can discuss your circumstances in more detail.
+If you need assistance with any aspect of your end of year fund planning or reporting requirements, please feel free to call on 02 – 4455 5333 or email me to arrange a time to meet so that we can discuss your circumstances in more detail.